-Abstinence is always the safest option, but not all people choose that option and they shouldn't be punished for that choice;
+Abstinence is always the safest option, but not all people choose that option;

 Not all drug use is abusive;

-Addiction is a learning disorder, not a disease;
+Addiction is a learned disorder, not a disease;

 A person’s relationship with drugs begins when they first learn about drugs.
 Knowing about a drug's effects changes the potential risk factors, the degree of potential harm, and even the psychological experience of consuming the drug;

-All people, especially young people, must have access to age-appropriate, reality-based education and harm reduction tools at every stage of their development and relationship with drugs;
+All people, especially young people, must have access to age-appropriate, reality-based drug education and harm reduction tools at every stage of their development;

-People who abstain from substances should be just as informed and capable of reducing harm as drug users because they will likely live, work, learn, or love a person who uses drugs during their lifetime;
+People who abstain from substances should be just as informed and capable of reducing harm as drug users because they will likely live, work, learn, or love a person who uses drugs at some point;

-Knowledge and support are more effective at promoting someone's health than fear, shame, or punishment;
+Knowledge and support are more effective at promoting positive behavioral change than fear, shame, coercion, or punishment;

 Stigmatizing language (such as junkie, crackhead, etc) causes harm.
 The American Journal of Medicine identified stigmatizing language as a significant barrier to improving health outcomes for people who use drugs.
 We use person-first language and encourage all our clients to incorporate this into their vocabulary as well.